1974 ⋅ The Way it all Began 1 Starter, 1 Finisher — 100%

 A late snowmelt created high flows at the Rucky Chucky River Crossing, forcing the runners to cross by boat.
 Helga Backhaus crossed the finish line for the tenth time.
 Helga, a nine-time sub-24-hour finisher, had spent the previous four years recovering from a severe leg injury.
 Her doctors said she would be lucky if she could ever walk again.
 Her 2005 WSER finish (29:58:09) is a sterling example of the spirit and tenacity of all WSER finishers.
 Gunhild Swanson set a women’s 60-69 age division record of 25:40:16, breaking Christa Rebstock’s 2003 record of 26:41:00 by more than an hour.

-The City of Auburn, in support of its title “Endurance Capital of the World,” recognized the Run with a public arts project.
-Worldreknown muralist Rip Cronk painted a mural of actual WSER runners on the four 40-foot-tall Dawson fuel tanks.
+The City of Auburn, in support of its “Endurance Capital of the World” title, recognized the Run with a public arts project.
+World-renowned muralist Rip Cronk painted a mural of actual WSER runners on the four 40-foot-tall Dawson fuel tanks.
 The project, located at the corner of Blocker Dr. and Nevada St., was completed in August of 2005.

 2006 — Return to Duncan Canyon 399 Starters, 210 Finishers — 52.6%

 Slow times and a low finishing rate characterized the 33rd WSER on June 24th.
-The 52.6% finisher rate was the lowest since 1986 (50.6%).
+The 52.6% finish rate was the lowest since 1986 (50.6%).
 Only 53 sub-24 silver buckles were awarded, the lowest since 1995 (32), and only five runners finished under 20 hours, the lowest total in modern history.
-These statistics were attributed in large part to the heat and lack of shade in the newly restored section of trail into Duncan Canyon, combined with triple digit temperatures in the canyons on both Saturday and Sunday and a low in Auburn of only 73ºF on Sunday morning.
+These statistics were attributed in large part to the heat and lack of shade in the newly restored section of trail into Duncan Canyon, combined with triple-digit temperatures in the canyons on both Saturday and Sunday and a low in Auburn of 73ºF on Sunday morning.